Funerals during the Coronavirus (COVID-19) outbreak

 Most crematoriums and cemetery ceremonies take place during working hours on weekdays.
 Each crematorium will have a set length of time for the ceremony that usually ranges between 20 and 30 minutes.
 Your funeral director will be able to advise you about this.

-Some crematoriums have facilities to skype the ceremony to family who are unable to attend the ceremony in person, please check with your funeral director.
+Most crematoriums have facilities to livestream the ceremony to family who are unable to attend the ceremony in person, please check with your funeral director.

 Rufforth and Knapton Natural Burial Site near York Tel 01904 735751